 Will you be paid to fly your drone?

-Let’s make this painfully clear, folks, if you will be receiving compensation for your flight in any way, you must hold a commercial drone license.
-You can fly for fun all day long, but if you are planning to capture media from the sky that you will be paid for, it is illegal to do so without your Part 107 certificate.
+Let’s make this painfully clear, folks, if you will be receiving compensation for your flight in any way, you must hold a commercial drone pilot license.
+You can fly for fun all day long, but if you are planning to capture media from the sky that you will be paid for, it is illegal to do so without your Part 107 certificate over American soil.

 The Part 107 test, to achieve your FAA Remote Pilot Certificate with a sUAS rating, will be the focus on a lot of our content this year.
 While we build our own suite of pilot training resources, including study material for the test, we’ve decided to partner with a reputable training company.